 3. Premises.
 Describe the rental.
 Specify the type of residential property being rented, such as an apartment or a house.
 You can write one in if none of the options provided describe the property type.

-Fill in the number of bedrooms, bathrooms, and parking spaces (if parking is included with the property).
-Provide the property’s street (physical) address, including the apartment/unit number (if applicable), city, state, and zip code.
+Please provide the number of bedrooms, bathrooms, and parking spaces (if parking is included with the property).
+Also, please provide the property’s street (physical) address, including the apartment/unit number (if applicable), city, state, and zip code.

 4. Storage.
 Specify whether the rental property includes any storage space.
 If yes, describe the storage space.

 5. Furnishings.
-State whether the rental property will include any furnishings or not.
+State whether the rental property will include any furnishings.
 If yes, provide a list of the furnishings included with the rental.

 6. Additional Description.
 If any additional information would help describe the property, include it here.